 Stewed Tofu with Corn and Tomatoes

 Fresh corn and tomatoes are highlighted in this easy skillet stew, making it a great way to serve tofu for warm weather meals.
 It’s such a delightful quick dish that I’ve provided an option for using frozen corn and canned tomatoes, so that it can be enjoyed any time of year.
-Adapted from The Vegetarian Family Cookbook.
+Photos by Hannah Kaminsky.

 - 14- to 16-ounce tub firm or extra-firm tofu